C: Carroll - Casey

 Read our extended tribute: Jack Carroll

 Irishman who turned from boxing to a 1960s life as a professional wrestler, often tagging with fellow Irishman, Pat Kloke, as The Emeralds.
-We confess to having no first hand experience of this villain and fall back on a 1962 report from the Norwood News to create the image: "None performed better than crew-cropped villain Ron Carrol who extracted enough hisses and boos to satisfy any Victorian melodrama with an exhibition of all the wrestling moves that are not in the book."
+We confess to having no first hand experience of this villain and fall back on a 1962 report from the Norwood News to create the image: "None performed better than crew-cropped villain Ron Carroll who extracted enough hisses and boos to satisfy any Victorian melodrama with an exhibition of all the wrestling moves that are not in the book."
 Nonetheless he got his come-uppance when opponent Basil Coulolias got his fifth round submission."

-Popular 1970s wrestler working mainly in south Wales and southern England for the independent promoters, often seen tagging with his brother, Mel.
+One of the two Cartwright brothers, born in Wrexham, and a popular 1970s wrestler working mainly in south Wales and southern England for the independent promoters, often seen tagging with his brother, Mel.

-Popular 1970s wrestler working mainly in south Wales and southern England for the independent promoters, often seen tagging with his brother, Francis.
+Popular 1970s welterweight wrestler working mainly in south Wales and southern England for the independent promoters, often seen tagging with his brother, Francis.

-Jon Casanova (Johnny Halsop)
+Jon Casanova (Also known as Johnny Halsop)

-Bolton John Halsop was another of the trainees at the Wryton Stadium under the watchful eyes of Alf Cadman and Martin Conroy.
+Bolton’s John Halsop was another of the trainees at the Wryton Stadium under the watchful eyes of Alf Cadman and Martin Conroy.
 He was quietly making his way on Wryton Promotion bills when BBC television launched their 1971 series Casanova.
 Taking the opportunity that presented itself Johnny Halsop bought some flashy gear and was soon transformed into Jon Casanova.
 It was a successful transition and for a short time Casanova seemed to be everywhere.
 He met rising stars of the day such as Marty Jones and Mark Rocco as well as established stars like Les Kellett and Adrian Street.
 At the Royal Albert Hall in December 1972 he held Jim Breaks to a one fall apiece draw.
 Made his television debut in April 1972 against Tug Wilson and went on to have television wins over Marty Jones whilst losing against Mark Rocco, Jackie Pallo and Ivan Penzecoff.
 As speedily as he had exploded onto our wrestling radar he disappeared again at the end of 1973; we welcome news of what became of him.